SoftwareAG/cumulocity-clients-java/device-sdk-documentation/docs/developing-java-clients.md

 			System.out.println(mo.getName());
 	}

-> **Important**: By default, `allPages()` doesn't return all elements at once rather in batches of 5 elements (paginated).
+> **Important**: By default, `allPages()` doesn't return all elements at once, rather in batches of 5 elements (paginated).
 The returned object type is `PagedCollectionIterable` and its elements must not be updated while iterating through it; otherwise the filters may include/exclude different elements.

 To create a new managed object, simply construct a local representation of the object and send it to the platform.
 The following code snippet shows how to create a new electricity meter with a relay in it: